D-Kuzin/reshape/README.md

 ## Blend mode clarification

 The blend mode has been chosen to follow a opacity 70/30 split between the two images.
 The reason being that 50/50 wouldn't favor the swap order functionality, and that a 100/0 would just be a single view.
-Hence 70/30 would be the down the middle approach, to allow other functionalities to still bring
+Hence 70/30 would be the down the middle approach, to allow other functionalities to still bring value

 ## Choose your own adventure

 A fourth view mode has been added that allows the user to modify the brightness of the image in a single view mode.
-The brightness can be adjusted in an increment of 10%
+The brightness can be adjusted in an increment of 20%